gentahape/mrscraper-shop/README.md

 ### Manual Testing (Use Mode 1)

-This mode allows you to interact directly with the API using tools like Postman.
+This mode allows you to interact directly with the API using Postman or using `curl` to interact with the API.
 Make sure you run the application in Mode 1 to access the product-service port.
-You can also use curl to interact with the API.

 * **Base URL Product Service:** `http://localhost:3000`
 * **Base URL Order Service:** `http://localhost:8080`